Ongoing Projects

 • Consensus Statement Development Group:

-A national, multidisciplinary working party to establish UK expert Consensus Guidelines on Skin Surveillance for Solid Organ Transplants.
-Chaired by: Dr Tanya Basu.
-Contact details: TBC.
+A national, multidisciplinary working party is working to establish UK expert Consensus Guidelines on Skin Surveillance for Solid Organ Transplants.
+Chaired by Dr Tanya Basu, BSSCII Past President.